-• Pension contributions after the measurement date - These contributions are deferred and recognized in the following fiscal year.
+- Pension contributions after the measurement date These contributions are deferred and recognized in the following fiscal year. - Difference in projected and actual earnings on pension assets This difference is deferred and amortized over a five-year period.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The County has the following items that qualify for reporting in this category: